JonathanThorpe/httpmon_kafka_pgsql/README.md

 # HTTP Monitoring using Kafka and PostgreSQL
-This is a small demonstration program developed to demonstrate:
+This is a small demonstration program developed to provide:

 1. A simple **monitoring agent / producer** that:
 	a.
 Monitors HTTP(S) URLs, capturing response code, response time and optionally, whether or not the body of the response matches a specific regular expression.